How to Create a Science Brochure Template in InDesign

 Return to the vector pack again and choose a second icon, copying and pasting it across and adapting the Fill Color as before.

-4. How to Create a Template Spread for Your Brochure
+4. How to Create a Spread for Your Template for an InDesign Brochure

-By creating a basic layout for a single spread in your brochure, you can use this as a basis for populating more pages in your document.
+By creating a basic layout for a single spread in your template for an InDesign brochure, you can use this as a basis for populating more pages in your document.

 Step 1